 Here’s the Canadian map, based on data from the Canadian Real Estate Association (CREA).
 The darker the color, the further $100,000 goes towards purchasing a home in that province.
 CREA does not provide data for Nunavut, which is why that province is blank.

 |Prince Edward Island||$298,668||33.48|

 In the majority of Canadian provinces, $100,000 goes pretty far towards purchasing an average house.
-Two major outliers are British Columbia and Ontario, where $100,000 is only 12.33% and 13.47% the cost of an average house, respectively.
+Two major outliers are British Columbia and Ontario, where $100,000 is only 12.33% and 13.47% of the cost of an average house, respectively.

 To put this another way, residents of Ontario and British Columbia (Canada’s first and third most populous provinces, respectively) earning $100,000 per year must generally work longer or make more aggressive payments to own their homes free and clear than those earning the same amount elsewhere.